Colorado Baker Won't Make a Wedding Cake for

 The core question to be answered by the U.S. Supreme Court is whether the First Amendment to the U.S. Constitution:

 - Only protects religious beliefs, religious assembly, religious speech, and proselytizing, or

 - Whether it also protects the rights of an owner of a public accommodation to apply her or his religious beliefs by discriminating against potential customers.

 Adam Liptak, writing for the New York Times, said:

 "The Supreme Court’s decision, expected next year (2018-JUN), will again take the justices into a heated battle in the culture wars.
-On one side are gay and lesbian couples who say they are entitled to equal treatment from businesses that choose to serve the general public.
-On the other are religious people and companies who say the government should not force them to choose between the requirements of their faiths and their livelihoods."
-8
+On one side are gay and lesbian couples along with human rights promoters who say all groups are entitled to equal treatment from businesses that choose to serve the general public.
+On the other are religious people and companies who say the government should not force them to choose between the discriminatory requirements of their faiths and their livelihoods."
+4

 SPLC, ABC News, and NBC News articles generate controversy:

-The Southern Poverty Law Center [SPLC] monitors anti-semitic, anti-LGBT, white supremacist, terrorist, and similar groups throughout the U.S. They have an article on their web site that describes the Alliance Defending Freedom -- the legal defense group representing the defendants in the Colorado bakery case.
+The Southern Poverty Law Center [SPLC] monitors anti-semitic, anti-LGBT, white supremacist, terrorist, and similar groups throughout the U.S. They posted an article on their web site that describes the Alliance Defending Freedom -- the legal defense group representing the defendant in the Colorado bakery case.
 They refer to it as an "extremist group," with an "Anti-LGBT ideology," and state:

 During 2017-APR, Heidi Beirich, speaking for the SPLC, told NBC News that her group had good reason when it classified ADF as a hate group.
 She said: